Christian-Muslim Dialogue on Integral Ecology

 The Qur’anic Resonances of Laudato Si’ project is led by Ms Farhana Mayer, in collaboration with the Randeree Charitable Trust.
 Using the highest sources of Islamic theology and ethics, this research reveals the profoundest common ground between the two texts.
 Its distinctive feature is the recourse to Islamic divine names and designations as an overarching framework.
 Al-Ḥamdu li’llāh Rabbi’l-ʿĀlamīn ‘Praise Be to God, Lord of the Worlds’: An Introduction to Qur’anic Ecology and Resonances with Laudato Si’ has been published online in February 2023.
 Click here for a copy of the book.

 A special issue on ‘Care for the Earth/Care for the Poor: Christian-Muslim Dialogue on Development’ has been edited by Séverine Deneulin and Masooda Bano.
 This special issue critically examines how Catholic and Muslim social thought have understood love of God/love of neighbour, and the practices and institutions that have been developed over the centuries to express that love in actions.
-Read the pre-published Introduction to special issue here.
+Click here for the open access introduction and contributions.

 In collaboration with the Religious Communities and Sustainable Development Programme of the Humboldt University zu Berlin, a third project of this research cluster relates to developing inter-religious dialogue resources on integral ecology for scholars, practitioners and students.
 A workshop took place in Oxford in June 2022, sponsored by the OX|BER research partnership.
 For a summary of the workshop presentations, click here.
 The team is exploring the writing and publication of an inter-faith textbook on integral ecology.
 See here for a background report of existing teaching resources and courses on ecology from a Christian-Muslim dialogue perspective.